saharatijol/saharatijol/README.md

 - 🔭 I’m currently working on a full-stack application called [ChowNow](https://github.com/chow-now/capstone) with our team!
 Check our live project [here](https://chownow.xyz/)

-- 🌱 I’m currently learning Java and Spring Framework.
+- 🌱 I’m currently learning Javascript and React.
 Also, diving deep into building custom REST APIs

 - 💬 Ask me about anything, I am happy to help